159357159357asdfghjkl/V-Slice-Modchart-Renderer/README.md

 # NotITG FNF ver

+An avant-garde FNF Modchart System

 Stepmania Port + NotITG Closed-source Modifiers + Mirin Template Port

-some modchart codes are from stepmania / mirin template / Schmovin(arrowpath support) / Troll Engine(actor uv) / Psych Engine(lua system), credit them first (except some notitg mods)
+some modchart codes are from stepmania(90% maths) / mirin template(the default template to write mods) / Schmovin(arrowpath support) / Troll Engine(actor uv) / Psych Engine(lua system)

 Use lua_templete_mirin/mirin-fnf.lua to write mods, put the file into assets/scripts or mods/your-mod/scripts and rename it by song name

-WARNING : YOU SHOULD CREDIT ME IF YOU WANNA USE CubicX/Y/Z / Asymptote / RotationX/Y/Z / OrientX/Y/Z / StraightHolds / Sin/Cos/TanClip / SpiralHolds / Zoomx/Y/Z / SkewX/Y (AND THEIR SUB MODIFIERS(if they have))
+WARNING : YOU SHOULD CREDIT ME IF YOU WANNA USE CubicX/Y/Z / Asymptote / RotationX/Y/Z / OrientX/Y/Z / StraightHolds / Sin/Cos/TanClip / SpiralHolds / Zoomx/Y/Z / SkewX/Y (AND THEIR SUB MODIFIERS(if they have)) FROM MY CODE (because i want to become well-known lol)

 # Friday Night Funkin'